nikoleskinen/cmssw/PixelTools/PixelBadModules/readme.md

 Procedure for finding these areas are:
 1. Fetch raw IDs of barrel, endcap and bad detector into containers.
-2. Find clusters of bad detectors i.e. partition bad detectors into clusters.
+2. Find detGroups of bad detectors i.e. partition bad detectors into detGroups.
-In these clusters each detector is adjecent to some other bad detector in same cluster
+In these detGroups each detector is adjecent to some other bad detector in same detGroup
-3. Abstract away detector data from clusters by finding verges of cluster.
+3. Abstract away detector data from detGroups by finding verges of detGroup.
 These verges are represented as phiSpan, rSpan, zSpan in same way that single modules are in
 [surface class](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_9_2_0/doc/html/de/d10/classSurface.html).
-4. Clusters are then compared with each other to find out if there is overlap if we look them from z-axis inside pixel detector.
+4. DetGroups are then compared with each other to find out if there is overlap if we look them from z-axis inside pixel detector.

 ## Call graph
 ![Call graph](callGraph/callGraph.png)